-My name is Harold Pimentel and I am currently a fourth-year graduate student in Berkeley EECS studying computational genomics in Lior Pachter’s group.
+My name is Harold Pimentel and I am currently a fifth-year Ph.D. candidate in Berkeley EECS studying computational genomics in Lior Pachter’s group.
 My first year I was supported by a GAANN Fellowship.
 For the remainder of my graduate career I will be supported by a mixture of the NSF Graduate Research Fellowship and NIH grants.

 The umbrella term for my research is computational genomics, though, in particular, I'm currently pumped about RNA-Seq analysis methods focused on: abundance estimation, transcript annotation difficulties, differential expression, and the marriage of all these.